-Students enrolled in online-blended courses taught by instructors completing at least one CSU QA professional development course are sent a Student Feedack Survey as one method to learn the impact on Quality Assurance Professional Development toward greater teaching-learning success.
-The survey derives from the 24 Core Elements of the CSU Quality Learning and Teaching Rubric and is inclusive of the 23 Essential Elements of the Quality Matters Rubric.
+Students enrolled in online-blended courses taught by instructors who have completed at least one CSU OCS professional development course are sent this Student Feedback Survey as one method to learn the impact of OCS Professional Development on greater teaching and learning success.
+The survey is derived from the 24 Core Elements of the CSU Quality Learning and Teaching Rubric and is inclusive of the 23 Essential Elements of the Quality Matters Rubric.

 COVID Student Feedback Survey Results (Fall 2020: Select CSU Courses)